ollomagi/react-omni-counter/README.md

 ```

 ### Modes
-- Default: Display all time units: day, hour, minute and second
+- *Default*: Display all time units: day, hour, minute and second
 ```javascript
 <Counter to={tomorrow} />
 ```
-- Smart: Display the most approximate time unit.
+- *Smart*: Display the most approximate time unit.
 For example, `0d 23h 59m 2s` will be `23h`
 ```javascript
 <Counter to={tomorrow} mode="smart" />
 ```

-- Time Unit: Represent the duration by one time unit
+- *Time Unit*: Represent the duration by one time unit
 ```javascript
 <Counter to={tomorrow} mode="d" /> // 1d
 <Counter to={tomorrow} mode="h" /> // 24h